 For example, independent contractors and certain volunteers and trainees are not considered employees under the FLSA and are therefore not subject to the FLSA’s minimum wage and overtime provisions.
 When an intern qualifies as a trainee under the FLSA, the intern is exempt from the FLSA’s minimum wage and overtime provisions and does not need to be paid.

 While many internship programs take advantage of the trainee exception to the FLSA, internship programs must be carefully structured to avoid violating the FLSA.
-In terms of trainees, the Department of Labor (DOL) has developed a six-factor test for trainee status under the FLSA, which applies to interns.
-Of the six conditions, the two most important rules are that the employer must not obtain immediate advantage from the activities of the intern and an intern cannot displace a regular employee.
+In terms of trainees, the Department of Labor (DOL) has developed a seven-factor test for trainee status under the FLSA, which applies to interns.
+Of the seven conditions, the two most important rules are that the employer must not obtain immediate advantage from the activities of the intern and an intern cannot displace a regular employee.
 If the internship primarily benefits the intern and has a sufficient nexus to the intern’s education, it is not likely to be deemed an employment relationship for which wages must be paid.
 On the other hand, if the intern is used to perform the work of regular employees, or if an employer uses the internship to provide on-the-job training for the future of its own employees, this violates the FLSA and the intern will be regarded as an employee.
-You can review discussions on trainee status under the FLSA and the DOL six-factor test at the following websites:
+You can review discussions on trainee status under the FLSA and the DOL seven-factor test at the following websites:

 Internships are generally designed to help students gain experience and training in their chosen professional field and often earn class credits, which is different than general, or in-house, student employment or work programs.
 Official intern programs are often coordinated through a school or university.
 To determine if your particular jobs would qualify for an internship program and to identify any internships that apply to your business, we suggest you start by contacting local colleges or technical schools.
 The schools will have guidelines, which may or may not include course credit.
 If there are problems with an official internship, there are still opportunities for employing students in an unofficial internship.
 As we discussed above, unless they qualify as trainees under the FLSA, your interns will need to be paid.
 However, most internships, including those that provide course credit, provide interns with a reasonable wage.
 You can review additional information regarding internship programs at the following websites: